Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Introduction

 \textbf{(2) State-of-the-art (SOTA) performance}.
 SINO achieves SOTA performance across multiple 2D and 3D PDE benchmarks, delivering improvements of 1–2 orders of magnitude in accuracy compared to baselines.
 To our knowledge, SINO is among the first physics-aware methods capable of simulating globally coupled systems such as the NSEs without requiring explicit PDE terms.

 \textbf{(3) Data efficiency and OOD handling}.
-Due to the spectral-inspired design, SINO performs genuine operator learning rather than data memorization.
-With only 5 training trajectories, SINO outperforms data-driven methods trained on 1000 trajectories and remains predictive in out-of-distribution (OOD) tests where other methods fail.
+Due to the spectral-inspired design, SINO captures the underlying operator beyond memorizing training trajectories.
+With only 5 training trajectories, SINO outperforms data-driven methods trained on 200 trajectories and remains predictive in out-of-distribution (OOD) tests where other methods fail.

-\section{Related work}
+\section{Related Work}